williemaxt/drivetime/README.md

 login1.php is driver login page. <br>
 chooseAccess.php is used as a two-way splitter.
 Combines both logins.

-For production change the connection.php page to match your credentials.
+<br>For production change the connection.php page to match your credentials. <br>

 <h2>TODO:</h2>